Fhlisherman/compass-circular-slider/README.md

 # compass-circular-slider
 A customizable circular slider component written in TypeScript, designed to look and function like a compass.
-The component allows users to set an angle with an optional secondary slider for elevation.
+The component allows users to set an angle and another slider for elevation steepness.

 ## Features